maroskukan/docker-on-linux/README.md

 #### Create Virtual Machine

-Start by initializing the Vagrantfile with default values using the official [Centos 8 Vagrant box](https://app.vagrantup.com/centos/boxes/8).
+Start by initializing the Vagrantfile with default values using the [Centos 8 Vagrant box](https://app.vagrantup.com/centos/boxes/8)provided by generic.

 ```bash
 cd installation/centos-8